clairton/unoapi-cloud/README.md

 RESTful API service with multi device support with a Whatsapp Cloud API format `https://developers.facebook.com/docs/whatsapp/cloud-api`.

-The media files are saved in file system at folder data with the session or in redis.
+The media files are saved in file system at folder data with the session or in s3 or compatible and redis.

+## Read qrcode or config

+Go to `http://localhost:9876/session/XXX`, when XXX is your phone number, by example `http://localhost:9876/session/5549988290955`.
+When disconnect whatsapp number this show the qrcode, read to connect, unoapi response with auth token, save him.
+When already connect, they show the number config saved in redis, you cloud update, put the auth token and save.

+The qrcode is send to configured webhook to, you can read in chatwoot inbox, in created chat with de same number of connection.

 ## Send a Message